 Yes, you may instruct a Direct Access barrister of your choice, even though you have already instructed a solicitor.

-Normally we charge an hourly rate and in some circumstances we may agree a fixed fee, depending upon the nature of the instructions.
+Normally we charge an hourly rate.
+In some circumstances we may agree a fixed fee, depending upon the nature of the instructions.
+All fixed fees are payable in advance.
+If a client requires, a quotation can be provided for the fixed fee.

 a) A barrister may appear on your behalf at Court.